shuneeus/quantitative_text_analysis/README.md

 ### Wordfish

-We apply the Wordfish algorithm to the DFM class object, specific to Quanteda.We define the direction of parameter $\theta$ -the equivalent of $\beta$-, in this case that document 3 (FA) is the positive pole and document 1 (CHV) is the negative pole in the estimated ideological dimension.
+We apply the Wordfish algorithm to the DFM class object, specific to Quanteda.We define the direction of parameter θ -the equivalent of β, in this case that document 3 (FA) is the positive pole and document 1 (CHV) is the negative pole in the estimated ideological dimension.
 We also use the argument `sparse = T`, which allows working with large amounts of data, saving computational power.

 ```{r}